 In short, Preline UI is a full-featured, modern-looking library suitable for building mobile-first websites and apps.
 However, it might not be suitable for very simple or very complex projects.

 Basically, Ripple UI offers classes like Bootstrap, but with the flexibility of Tailwind CSS.
-It’s great for projects requiring a modern look and feel along with a full set of components.
+It’s great for projects requiring a modern look/feel with a full set of components.

-However, if you need something simpler — like a couple of components to quickly inject into your project — then some of the options below might be more suitable.
+However, if you need something simpler — like a couple of components to quickly inject into your project — then some of the component library options below might be more suitable than Ripple UI.

 Sira describes itself as a beautiful design system offering a rich set of reusable and accessible components.
 It is compatible with Vue, React, and other popular frontend frameworks.